rapPayne/angular_in_3_weeks/labs/1.1 Creating and running an app/README.md

 ```
 - When it asks to set up routing, tell it **No**.
 - When it asks about styling, tell it **CSS**.
+- When it asks about Server-Side Rendering, tell it **No**.
 - It will tell you when it is finished.
-Maybe a minute or two?
+Maybe a minute?

 3. Open your site in an editor.
 VS Code is the most popular choice.
 ```bash